caitlinbou/REACTionary-emp/README.md.md

 ![REACTionary-emp](https://img.shields.io/github/languages/top/caitlinbou/REACTionary-emp)
 ## Description
 This is a REACT application that allows the user to search for employees by first name, and also to sort employees alphabetically by first name.
-The employees are loaded from an api called [Random](), and it is deployed on Heroku.
+The employees are loaded from an api called [RANDOMUSER.ME](https://randomuser.me/), and it is deployed on Heroku.
+Design formatting is handled with bootstrap.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)